Ming Style Furniture

 9. – Ming Furniture Uses Solid Brass Style Hardware

-The Ming helped create a signature feature of Chinese furniture that uses large gorgeous pieces of brass as hardware.
-This traditional Chinese brass hardware is not shiny, but instead, the hardware gives a vibrant look and feel.
+The Ming helped create a signature feature of Chinese furniture that uses large, gorgeous pieces of brass as hardware.
+This traditional Chinese brass hardware is not shiny; instead, the hardware gives a vibrant look and feel.

-The Chinese Style of hardware is made from solid brass; one of the basic shapes the Ming used was a round piece of brass hardware that has a bar through it to hold the doors closed.
-Today this piece of hardware is still used t on many kinds of Asian-inspired furniture pieces.
+The Chinese Style of hardware is made from solid brass; one of the basic shapes the Ming used was a round piece of brass hardware with a bar to hold the doors closed.
+Today, this piece of hardware is still used on many kinds of Asian-inspired furniture pieces.

-We can thank the Ming craftsmen for this unique yet beautiful brass hardware design.
+We can thank the Ming craftsmen for this beautiful brass hardware design.

 10. – Ming Furniture’s Influence Is Seen Throughout Asia